The cost of system downtime

 Have you deployed applications deemed critical to the operations of your business?
 What happens if those applications go down – how does this impact your business?
-Across the spectrum of industries, one thing all companies agree on is that the cost of unplanned downtime is quite substantial.
+Across the spectrum of industries, one thing all companies agree on is that unplanned downtime cost is quite substantial.
 But how is cost of downtime measured?
 That depends on your individual business.

 Cost of downtime can be represented by loss of production, data, credibility, and even lives.
 The most common way to represent the cost of downtime is with dollars.
 How much money is your business losing with every minute, hour, day or more when your systems are down?
 Not sure?
 According to the Aberdeen Group, the cost of downtime went up $260,000 per hour on average between 2014 and 2016.

 Surprisingly, many companies are not tracking downtime cost with any quantifiable metrics.
-That means most companies won’t know what an outage costs until it occurs and by then it’s too late to prevent such an incident.
+That means most companies won’t know what an outage costs until it occurs.
+By then, it’s too late to prevent such an incident.

 Prevention is key